How Cities can Manage Health Threats while Encouraging Mobility

 Solving through Innovation

-To support city efforts towards equitable solutions to touchless government services, Passport has updated its operating system to help accelerate the widespread adoption of contactless payments.
-The Passport operating system uses an open ecosystem model that provides more choices to pay for parking through traditional parking apps as well as lifestyle, ADA compliant and other applications.
+To support city efforts towards equitable solutions to touchless government services, Passport has updated its digital platform to help accelerate the widespread adoption of contactless payments.
+The Passport digital platform uses an open ecosystem model that provides more choices for mobile pay parking through traditional parking apps as well as lifestyle, ADA compliant and other applications.
 In addition, the operating system supports:

 - Prepaid Card Processing.
 These payment mechanisms act like a Visa or Mastercard but users purchase and “load” funds onto it with cash and spend down from the amount initially dispersed onto the card.
 This is a safer alternative than handling coins.